 Because Virginia’s local communities are not currently allowed to raise their local minimum wage laws, VICPP’s private certification programs recognize local employers who pay all employees a “living wage.”
 A living wage is defined as the minimum wage a worker must earn to pay for basic necessities, including food and housing, without assistance from others.

 The Virginia Interfaith Center for Public Policy is partnering with communities across the Commonwealth to launch and support Living Wage Certification Programs.

 - Recognize employers who are already paying their workers a living wage

-- Assist consumers in patronizing businesses that provide living wages.
+- Urge consumers to patronize area businesses that provide living wages

-- Encourage employers who are not currently paying a living wage to adopt the Campaign’s thresholds.
+- Encourage employers who are not currently paying a living wage to adopt the program’s standards

 Minimum Wage versus Living Wage

 Most employers in Virginia are required under federal law to pay workers the federal minimum wage of $7.25.
 Virginia’s state minimum wage is the same as the federal level, but there are many businesses exempt from the state minimum wage because of their size (under four employees) or the worker categories (like farmworker or domestic worker).
 Twenty-nine states and the District of Columbia have raised their state minimum wage higher than the federal standard.
 Virginia has not.
 In addition, 39 local communities have raised their local minimum wages higher than their states’ wages.
 Virginia is a Dillon-rule state that requires permission to enact such local laws.

 Workers have little chance of getting themselves out of poverty if their wages are only $7.25 per hour.